For All Those Sleeping: Outspoken (2012–2013)

-Incomplete Me and Break-up (2014)
+Incomplete Me and breakup (2014)

 On January 1, 2014, the band was announced to be working on new music based on Fearless Records YouTube video announcing music being released by the label in the coming year by label artist.

 On March 6, 2014, the band announced they would be playing all of Warped Tour 2014, along with PVRIS, The Summer Set, Get Scared, Dangerkids, DayShell, Heart to Heart, Pacific Dub, DJ Nicola Bear, Watsky, Wax and One oK Rock.

-On May 7, 2014 the band announced that they would be releasing a new album, Incomplete Me through Fearless Records on June 23 during their time on this years Warped Tour.
-Along with the announcement the band released a song teaser for "Crosses" the first single from the album.
-On May 14 the official lyric video for "Crosses" was released.
+On May 7, 2014, the band announced that they would be releasing a new album, Incomplete Me through Fearless Records on June 23 during their time on this years Warped Tour.

-The band premiered the music video for title track "Incomplete Me" on June 3 through Revolver magazine.
-They also released the single version on iTunes the same day.
-The video is now being streamed on the Fearless Records YouTube channel.
-The full album was streamed the day after the initial release.
 Incomplete Me was released to mostly mixed to positive reviews, but charted at #2 on both the iTunes Rock and the iTunes Metal Charts.

-The group announced on their Facebook page on October 9, 2014, that they had disbanded, and would be playing two more final shows, with support from Out Came The Wolves.
+The group announced on their Facebook page on October 9, 2014, that they had disbanded and would be playing two more final shows, with support from Out Came The Wolves.

-On February 7, 2017, former lead singer Mike Champa announced he would be releasing a solo single on February 21 produced by Jerad Pierskalla.